yuliskov/SmartTube/README.md

 - it is an Android device
 - it has a large screen
 - it has a TV remote, controller, or keyboard
   **Touch input and is not supported.** Mouse/touchpad scrolling neither.
-You cannot properly use SmartTubeNext with only touch or mouse input.
+You cannot properly use SmartTube with only touch or mouse input.

-Some users reported great success (incl. on a [car entertainment system](https://t.me/SmartTubeNext_en/6060)). **Please share your success stories with us.**
+Some users reported great success (incl. on a [car entertainment system](https://t.me/SmartTubeEN/6060)). **Please share your success stories with us.**

 ### Q: I get "unknown codec" / "can't download video" errors